-When a non-AP MLD is operating in the EMLSR mode and one of the STAs affiliated with a non-AP MLD operating on the EMLSR links is exchanging frames with an AP affiliated with an AP MLD, the other STAs affiliated with the non-AP MLD operating on the EMLSR links lose medium synchronization because the STAs on the other links no longer have reception capability during the frame exchanges.
+R0: When a non-AP MLD is operating in the EMLSR mode and one of the STAs affiliated with a non-AP MLD operating on the EMLSR links is exchanging frames with an AP affiliated with an AP MLD, the other STAs affiliated with the non-AP MLD operating on the EMLSR links lose medium synchronization because the STAs on the other links no longer have reception capability during the frame exchanges.
 This issue can be addressed by adopting the same procedure defined in 35.3.15.7 (Medium access recovery procedure) for a non-AP MLD operating in the EMLSR mode.

+R1: The text is updated to cover the case when a non-AP MLD switches to a link on which it is expecting to receive beacon or group addressed frames before those frames are transmitted and has lost medium sync on the other link.

 35.3.15.8 Medium access recovery procedure 35.3.15.8.1 General